AdobeDocs/experience-manager-65.en/help/communities/dsrp-mysql.md

 #### Refresh {#refresh}

-Once the script is executed, it is necessary to refresh the `SCHEMAS` section of the `Navigator` in order to see the new database.
+Once the script is executed, it is necessary to refresh the `SCHEMAS` section of the `Navigator` to see the new database.
 Use the refresh icon to the right of 'SCHEMAS':

 ![refresh-schema](assets/refresh-schema.png)